← Back to trust

 4.2.
 Evidence and primary-source verification

-Evidence includes: the public chainlink-evm payments contracts repository; CCIP router and fee-quoting contracts; Payment Abstraction repositories and verified Ethereum contracts; Chainlink’s CCIP billing documentation; LINK token contract documentation; the March 31, 2025 Payment Abstraction launch post; the August 7, 2025 Reserve announcement; the linked verified Ethereum contracts for downstream payment-abstraction modules; the maintained CCIP docs API on docs.chain.link for supported fee tokens and core contract addresses; the local docs source for CCIP surface assembly including service-layer additions.
+Evidence includes: the public chainlink-evm payments contracts repository; CCIP router and fee-quoting contracts; the Payment Abstraction repository and verified Ethereum contracts; Chainlink’s CCIP billing documentation; LINK token contract documentation; the March 31, 2025 Payment Abstraction launch post; the August 7, 2025 Reserve announcement; the linked verified Ethereum contracts for downstream payment-abstraction modules; the maintained CCIP docs API on docs.chain.link for supported fee tokens and core contract addresses; the local docs source for CCIP surface assembly including service-layer additions.
+The Chainlink source surfaces were refreshed on May 4, 2026.
+The smartcontractkit/payment-abstraction repository resolved to main-branch commit cc79a03cde960b36049e0f44607811788bcde64a during that refresh.

 4.3.
 Primary-source verification protocol

 Each empirical claim derives from a specific public artifact.
-Verified contracts are cited by address.
-Mainnet traces are cited by block range or specific transaction hash.
-The April 15, 2026 payout transaction 0x9ccabfbc8dd9177f77d0e2f2dfe6a4562d9897745477253be80df65cf4589c24 exemplifies the pattern: it routes through a verified ManyChainMultiSig into a verified RBACTimelock, whose bypasserExecuteBatch path calls Reserves.setEarmarks and Reserves.withdraw for a structured 45-provider batch.
-The verification protocol enables third-party replication: any analyst with access to Etherscan, a local archival node, or an equivalent block-explorer API can reproduce the claim by querying the specified address and block.
+Contracts are cited by address and mainnet traces are cited by block range or specific transaction hash.
+The April 15, 2026 payout transaction 0x9ccabfbc8dd9177f77d0e2f2dfe6a4562d9897745477253be80df65cf4589c24 exemplifies the pattern: it routes through ManyChainMultiSig into RBACTimelock, whose bypasserExecuteBatch path calls Reserves.setEarmarks and Reserves.withdraw for a structured 45-provider batch.
+Four derived provider-cohort summaries replay deterministically from the preserved query outputs.
+Full replication requires independent archive-node or block-explorer replay against the specified addresses, blocks, event signatures, and transaction hashes.

 Behavioral claims stay narrower than architectural claims.
 Public repositories and verified contracts establish interface design, denomination, reserve accounting, and payout logic more directly than they establish production-wide revenue mix, treasury exposure, or internal motive.
 CCIP sends, Reserve-timelock LINK flows, and observed Reserves events tighten the settlement argument but do not settle full product-line attribution or organizational preference.